Academic skills I: Academic Writing

 •An appreciation of why such qualities maximize the standard and impact of academic outputs.

-SESSION 6 INTRODUCTIONS & CONCLUSIONS Thursday 21 November
+TOPIC 6 INTRODUCTIONS & CONCLUSIONS Wednesday 18 December

 Introductions and conclusions are perhaps the most important, yet for many the most challenging, parts of academic outputs.
 Accordingly, in this session, students will consider six key functions introductions and conclusions might serve.
 In so doing, they will be invited not only to consider how crafting these components can marshal their research and simplify writing.
 They will also consider whether the proves of revising their abstracts across this course has already provided them with the backbone of the introduction and conclusion to their proposed essay.